DrAPT/llm/quad_c/session1/workshop1.md

 ---

-1 | **Search**: In slides `01. llm_intro.ppt` there are easter eggs with question / answer in the slides.
+1 | **Search**: In slides `01. llm_intro.pdf` there are easter eggs with question / answer in the slides.

-Upload the file (`.ppt` format) to ChatGPT and prompt the model to find the easter eggs, returning them as a list.
+Upload the file (`.pdf` format) to ChatGPT and prompt the model to find the easter eggs, returning them as a list.

 ---